Print

 3. Add the chili powder, paprika, cumin, salt, oregano, and black pepper.
 Stir to combine.

 4. Add the beans (rinsed and drained), tomatoes, diced green chiles, and chicken broth.
-Bring to a boil, then reduce heat and simmer for 30-45 minutes or until chili thickens.
+Bring to a boil, then reduce heat and simmer for 15 minutes.
 Taste and adjust seasonings and salt as necessary.

 Recipe Card powered byTasty Recipes